kariannemah/hold-me/README.md

 TODO:

+- what if there are zero holds, but none available? say "place a hold now" instead of "0 holds"

 - I'm using threads now. how do i determine if this is thread safe? maybe i should use a mutex

 - span tags on ebook holds if holds > 0